roshanpaiva/ratelimit/README.md

 rate_limit:
   unit: <second, minute, hour, day>
   requests_per_unit: <uint>
+  duration: <uint32>
+  token_bucket_capacity: <float64>
+  alg_type: <string>
 ```

 The rate limit block specifies the actual rate limit that will be used when there is a match.
 Currently the service supports per second, minute, hour, and day limits.
 More types of limits may be added in the
 future based on user demand.
+The service supports three algorithms: fixed window, sliding window, and token bucket.
+The user may also specify which algorithm they wish to use in the alg_type field.
+The default is fixed window.
+The request per unit details the requests allowed per window.
+For the token bucket algorithm, it functions as the refill rate (number of tokens replenished in the bucket per unit of time).
+The limit can also be customized using the duration.
+The duration specifies the time length of each limit.
+The token bucket capacity is an optional field specific to the token bucket algorithm.
+It states the maximum amount of tokens that can be in any bucket.

 ### Examples